differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 {% endhighlight %}

 To generate synthetic data, we have to simply instantiate one of the inference engines imported.
 In the code snippet above, we use the FactoredInference engine, which corresponds to the PGM method.
-The other inference engines shrae the same interface, and can be used instead in if desired.
+The other inference engines share the same interface, and can be used instead if desired.

 > **Remark 4**: By utilizing the inference engines implemented in MBI, end-to-end synthetic data mechanisms can be written with remarkably little code.
 This simple example required less than 25 lines of code, and [more complex mechanisms](https://github.com/ryan112358/private-pgm/tree/master/mechanisms){:target="\_blank"} can usually be written in a single file with less than 200 lines of code.
 As a result, future research can focus on the orthogonal problem of measurement selection, and new ideas can more rapidly be evaluated and iterated on.